Similar to human teeth, cats have two sets of teeth: kittens have 26, and adult cats have 30.

 Premolar teeth have sharp edges utilized for shearing.
 In cats, there are four premolar teeth on either side of the upper and lowers jaws.
 Dogs have four molars (2 on each side) in the top jaw and six (3 on each side) in the lower.
 Molars have a flat surface that is utilized for grinding.

-The feline has three premolars on each side of the upper jaw recognized as 2nd, 3rd, and fourth, and two reduced premolars on each side of the reduced jaw called third as well as 4th.
+Cats have three premolars on each side of the upper jaw recognized as 2nd, 3rd, and fourth, and two reduced premolars on each side of the reduced jaw called third as well as 4th.
 Felines have one top and also lower molar on each side.

 4. Carnassial teeth